nashset/launch-unity-webgl/README.md

 *REQUIRES PYTHON INSTALLATION.

-"Unable to parse Build/MyGame.framework.js.gz!"
-*Enable "Decompression Fallback" when making test builds.
+*"Unable to parse Build/MyGame.framework.js.gz!" - Enable "Decompression Fallback" when making test builds.
 This will make the build size larger, but it should work.
 Just remember to turn if off when making an actual release build.

 *Includes a bash version for Linux users.